screensguard/screensguard.github.io/public/content/writeups/themulestealer.md

 So i decided to check out the webpage we got before , maybe i missed something?
 Since the captcha was not visible properly the next step ( obviously ) would be to check out the page-source.

-It was all normal other than that there’s another link present that reads its a mp4 file [`https://verifycert.task.sasc.tf/video/cat_rabbit.mp4`](https://verifycert.task.sasc.tf/video/cat_rabbit.mp4)  , well maybe we will see a bunny hopping around this time but to my horrors its was a `POWERSHELL` script!!!
+It was all normal other than that there’s another link present that reads its a mp4 file [📹 Suspicious MP4: cat_rabbit.mp4](https://verifycert.task.sasc.tf/video/cat_rabbit.mp4) , well maybe we will see a bunny hopping around this time but to my horrors its was a `POWERSHELL` script!!!

 ### POWERSHELL.PS1